caelestia/caelestia.github.io/index.md

 各位, 早上好, 中午好, 晚上好.

-This is my stupid blog for casual, everyday math topics.
-In other words, this is an attempt to keep me writing down stuff and doing exercises, interesting or not.
+This is my blog for casual,
+everyday math topics.
+Also, an attempt to keep me writing down stuff and doing exercises.

+Still figuring out how to write in English.

 <!-- I'm also working on a slightly more well-ordered notes on analysis and differential geometry at [Calculus](https://github.com/caelestia/Calculus). -->

-Find me at [github](https://github.com/caelestia), or QQ 2150341750, if necessary.
+Find me at [github](https://github.com/caelestia).
 Please tell me if anything I wrote is wrong.

 # Posts